kamranjafari93/AnalyzeRepositoriesMethods/README.md

 clone
 ```

-## INSTALL
+## Tutorial

 Simply run the script in cmd:

 ```
 python src.py
 ```
-## Tutorial

 Now you need to enter an address.
 This may be a remote URL or a local one.
 For remote URL, enter a repositories' address like: https://github.com/ishepard/pydriller.git .
-For a local address, insert the root repository's address that contains .git directory. this address should be relative.
+For a local address, insert the repository's root address that contains .git directory.
+This address should be relative.

 If everything goes right, you'll this message: "CSV FILE CREATED SUCCESSFULLY" and the CSV file would be created beside your script.

 If commits contain no method's modification in defined condition, you'll see this message: "No Result!
 Test Other Repositories" .

 If something goes wrong or you enter the address wrong, you'll see this message: "Execution Failed.
 Check your address and try again"